 What have you tried in the past?

 What accommodations, auxiliary aids, adaptive equipment, modifications and services have been provided in the past?
 Which ones work well?
 Which ones did not?
 Did you have accommodations in high school?
 Did you have an IEP or

 What do you anticipate needing at college?

-Once a student with a disability has answered these questions for themselves, the student is better prepared to deal with his/her disability in a positive/proactive manner when entering college.
+Once a student with a disability has answered these questions for themselves, the student is better prepared to deal with their disability in a positive/proactive manner when entering college.